-This chapter provides information on the procedure for handling and resolving non-conformities identified during inspections as well as potential disputes by the client.
+This chapter provides information on the procedure for handling and resolving non-conformities identified during inspections and potential disputes by the client.

 Types of non-conformities: Failure to comply with any element in the ARS standard is considered a non-conformity.
 There are two levels of non-conformities: major and minor.